ostreedev/ostree/docs/atomic-upgrades.md

 which contains a SHA256 checksum.
 This determines the tree to deploy, and `/etc` will be merged from currently booted tree.

-If we do not have this commit, then, then we perform a pull process.
+If we do not have this commit, then we perform a pull process.
 At present (without static deltas), this involves quite simply just fetching each individual object that we do not have, asynchronously.
 Put in other words, we only download changed files (zlib-compressed).
 Each object has its checksum validated and is stored in `/ostree/repo/objects/`.

-Once the pull is complete, we have all the objects locally we need to perform a deployment.
+Once the pull is complete, we have downloaded all the objects that we need to perform a deployment.

 ## Upgrades via external tools (e.g. package managers)